-After breakfast, visit Altit Fort (11th century) and Baltit Fort (14th century), once home to Hunza rulers.
-Both palace-fortresses sit on nearby hilltops, a strategic position for defense and control over the trans-Karakoram trade route between South and Central Asia.
-Later, move on to Hopper Valley and trek for an hour to the “moving” Hopper Glacier.
+Morning visit Altit Fort (11th century) and Baltit Fort (14th century) perched on hilltops, once home to Hunza rulers.
+Later, drive to Hopper Valley and trek for an hour to the “moving” Hopper Glacier.
 After lunch, visit Attabad Lake, which was formed after an earthquake in 2010 and now a popular scenic tourist spot; enjoy boating on the lake.
 Evening arrive in Gulmit (2500m), the base for next 3 nights.

 Today take a scenic drive up north along Karakoram Highway till Khunjerab Pass that borders Pakistan and China (Xinjiang).
 Set at an altitude of 4733m, Khunjerab pass has always been an important route linking Central Asia, China, and India since the Silk Road days.
-Admire impressive view of Pamir ranges along the way, if lucky, one might spot wild animals like Marcopolo sheep, snow leopard, or Himalayan Ibexes.
+Admire impressive Karakoram mountains view, if lucky, one might spot wild animals like Marcopolo sheep, snow leopard, or Himalayan Ibexes.
 Evening return to Gulmit for stay.

-After breakfast, journey to Gupis Valley located by the west bank of Gilgit River.
+Today journey to Gupis Valley located by the west bank of Gilgit River.
 The scenic valley offers view of farmland sandwiched between high mountains, traditional villages scattered here and there, with crystal clear river oozing by.
 Lots of photo opportunities along the way.
-Upon arrival at accommodation nestled in the valley, take a short trek to Khalti Lake, famed for its trout fish, with a glacier nearby.
+Upon arrival at accommodation nestled in the valley, visit the nearby Khalti Lake, famed for its trout fish, with a glacier nearby.
 The turquoise blue lake is a popular fishing and leisure spot for locals.

-A *security deposit of RM2,400 is payable to secure booking.
-Balance fee RM 4,000 to be collected upon booking deadline or when the tour is fully booked.
+A *security deposit of RM 1,000 is payable to secure booking.
+Balance fee RM 5,100 to be collected upon booking deadline or when the tour is fully booked.